bking3372/Mission-to-Mars-Web-Scraping/README.md

-# Mission to Mars:  Updating Mars information with web scraping
+# Mission to Mars:  updating Mars information with web scraping

 Objective:  Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.